 By default, “Aspect ratio” is selected.
 You can try other scaling modes to see if they better suit your needs.

-Please note that changing the scaling mode may not provide the ultimate solution for overscan or underscan issues, as it may scale and stretch the image, potentially resulting in a loss of picture quality.
+Note that changing the scaling mode may not be the ultimate solution for overscan or underscan issues, as it may scale and stretch the image, which would cause a loss of picture quality.

 Fix 5 – Update graphic card driver

-If you have recently installed Windows on your PC and haven’t yet downloaded or updated your graphics driver, be sure to download and install the latest driver update from your graphics card manufacturer’s website.
+If you have recently installed Windows on your PC and haven’t downloaded or updated your graphics driver yet, be sure to download and install the latest driver update from your graphics card manufacturer’s website.